In this article, you will learn about the importance of writing accurate test plans and how an effective test plan can help to prevent errors.

 Scope of the Project

 It includes test objectives that need to be validated.
-A project scope will also provide the tester with a complete functional coverage and everything that is to be tested.
+The project scope will also provide the tester with complete functional coverage and everything that is to be tested.
 It also provides information on Test Data Management.

 Out of Scope